-1. In this Broadcasting Code, where the context admits, references to any legislative provisions, whether in primary or secondary legislation, include a reference to those provisions as amended or re-enacted or as their application is modified by other provisions from time to time; any reference to a statutory provision shall include any subordinate legislation made from time to time under that provision.
+- 1. In this Broadcasting Code, where the context admits, references to any legislative provisions, whether in primary or secondary legislation, include a reference to those provisions as amended or re-enacted or as their application is modified by other provisions from time to time; any reference to a statutory provision shall include any subordinate legislation made from time to time under that provision. - 2.
+A codification of the provisions has been proposed by the European Commission in order to consolidate the requirements into a single directive.
+The new Directive, which will replace the existing version, is expected to be adopted and brought into force during 2010.
+Although the new Directive will fully preserve the content of the existing legislation it will lead to a renumbering of provisions which will need to be reflected in this Code.
+We will carry out this exercise at the appropriate time.